Ellecee/cs361g22-favorites/README.md

     Note left of Client: When a user views their favorites list, <br/>a request is sent to the microservice <br/>to return that list
-    Client ->> Favorites Microservice: User gets favorites list <br/>GET /favorites Favorites Microservice->>Database: Query the database
+    Client ->> Favorites Microservice: User gets favorites list <br/>GET /favorites Favorites Microservice->>Memory: Get favorites
     Favorites Microservice-->>Client: Favorites list is shown

-    Note left of Client: When a user deletes a favorite, <br/>a request is sent to the microservice <br/>to remove it from the database.
+    Note left of Client: When a user deletes a favorite, <br/>a request is sent to the microservice <br/>to remove it from the Memory.
     Client ->> Favorites Microservice: User deletes a favorited item <br/>DELETE /favorites/remove  { userID, itemID }
-    Favorites Microservice->>Database: Query the database
+    Favorites Microservice->>Memory: Remove item
-    Favorites Microservice-->>Client: Favorites list is shown
+    Favorites Microservice-->>Client: status: success